Celebrating the joys of travelling in the cradle of Western civilisation.

 Another must was dipping in the sea.
 However, getting to the shores was spiced by a quest to do.
 Since people at airports think that any liquid over 100ml is equal to a launcher with a thermonuclear warhead, I left my sunscreen at home.
 That said, I had to get a new one, as my skin skip the tanning part and burn right away.
-And, It turned out to be a challenging task, as many stores marked on the map as open were closed or out of stock.
+And, It turned out to be a challenging task, as many stores marked on google as open were closed or out of stock.
 Asking the shop assistants was a step to an unknown, as... well, I speak no Greek.
-But it's okay; that is why we travel: to step outside our comfort zone.
+But it's okay; that is why we travel: to go outside our comfort zone.

 Eventually, I scored.
 Just in time!
 Dosing my skin with a liberal amount of the strongest sunscreen they had, we could move on to the sun-lit seafront.
 Yey!

 The water here is surprisingly clean, but the beaches are pretty crowded.
 As I prefer a bit of personal space, we moved to an area with large wave-breaking rocks, which was all for us.